-Hard water is water that contains a large amount of dissolved compounds of calcium and magnesium, and sometimes, other minerals.
+Hard water is water that contains a large number of dissolved compounds of calcium and magnesium, and sometimes, other minerals.

 Specifically, any water with more than 7 grains per gallon (gpg) of calcium carbonate is considered hard water.

-The hardness level can also be expressed in parts per million (ppm), or milligrams per liter (mg/L).
+The hardness level can also be expressed in parts per million (ppm), or milligrams per litre (mg/L).

 The Disadvantages Of Hard Water

 Thankfully, calcium in water is not a health hazard.
 On the contrary, multiple studies have proved that it can be beneficial to your body in various ways.
 That is the reason why some quality household water filters may involve a step called remineralization, during which it is added back into your drinking water.

 Despite all the possible health benefits when consumed, the calcium, along with other minerals, can still cause problems at a high concentration in the water.